Nardien/NMG/README.md

 ## TODOs

-- [v]  Update the code for support on the text classification
+- [x]  Update the code for support on the text classification
 - [ ]  Clean up the code including the removal of useless configurations
 - [ ]  Add the text corpus extraction code.